BBB - A+ Rating

 Where did the French Letourneau family come from?
 What is the French Letourneau family crest and coat of arms?
 When did the Letourneau family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Letourneau family history?

 Spelling variations of this family name include: Letourneau, Létourneau, Lestourneau, Letourneux, Letourneur, Letournel, Letourne, Étourneau, Étournel, Étournaud, Estourneau, Estournel, Tourneuille, Tournel, Tournelle, Tournelot and many more.

-First found in Normandy, where this ancient family was established in earlier times.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where this ancient family was established in earlier times.